If You Fail to Plan, You Plan to Fail

 Keyword research may not be as glamorous and appealing as choosing a new design, logo, or style, but it must be done.
 Keyword research is a critical part of a site revamp, especially if you’re going through a re-brand or launching a new service.

-The goal of keyword research is to establish and inform the content that will go on your new site.
+The goal of keyword research is to establish and inform the content that will be added to your website content.
 Use your research to build a roadmap that will act as a guide to create new content or to update your previously existing content.
 To create that roadmap, lay out each page on your site and decide which keyword(s) they will focus on.
 This will help you establish and optimize your titles, headers, alt text, and on-page content.

 Take a look at your existing content on your website and decide which content needs to be migrated to the new site in its current state, which content should be modified, which can be added later, and what you can remove.